iwnelion/iek_projects/README.md

-In this repository I'm going to save all the programs I made with C in IEK, hence the name
+In this repository I'm going to save all the programs I made with C in IEK, hence the name.
-#heading